Injured Castillo named in Ecuador's World Cup squad

 Coach Reinaldo Rueda, whose squad list was issued by the Ecuadorean Football Federation, considers the central midfielder, a veteran of Ecuador's last finals in Germany in 2006, an essential part of his team.

-The widely-traveled 32-year-old suffered a nasty knock on his knee in a clash in which Mexico's Luis Montes broke a leg during a friendly in Texas on Saturday.
+The widely-travelled 32-year-old suffered a nasty knock on his knee in a clash in which Mexico's Luis Montes broke a leg during a friendly in Texas on Saturday.

 Rueda has opted to take 19-year-old Carlos Gruezo of VfB Stuttgart, capped twice, as extra cover in midfield in his only surprise pick.